SoSira01/Sec3-Group7-Calendar-project-V2/README.md

 This Website built with vue.js, Tailwind and DaisyUI

 ## App Description
--Display information monthly.
+- Display information monthly.
--Display the current date in circle on the calendar.
+- Display the current date in circle on the calendar.
--You can write note sort by category using db.json.
+- You can write note sort by category using db.json.
--You can edit and delete if you type wrongly.
+- You can edit and delete if you type wrongly.
--Use router-link to connect with Home page, Notes page and AboutUs page.
+- Use router-link to connect with Home page, Notes page and AboutUs page.
--Application is being able to show the month, year that you need.
+- Application is being able to show the month, year that you need.

 ## How to use our web application
 - The Home page will display the calendar also you can click buttons to view the function of the calendar.